sortedcord/ossapi/README.md

 ```

 Wrok on api v2's endpoints is ongoing.
 Some endpoints are not curerntly implemented.
+You can find more about what endpoints we have implemented at https://github.com/circleguard/ossapi/issues/14.